Travis Jankowski Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 13th in the league.
+- The 8.9 strikeouts per nine innings put together by the Padres pitching staff ranks 12th in the league.

-- The Padres have a 3.81 team ERA that ranks third among all league pitching staffs.
+- The Padres' 3.78 team ERA ranks second among all league pitching staffs.

-- Padres pitchers combine to give up 117 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- Padres pitchers combine to surrender 117 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- Musgrove will aim to claim his 10th victory when he gets the start for the Padres, his 17th of the season.
-He is 9-3 with a 3.25 ERA and 92 strikeouts through 91 1/3 innings pitched.

-- The right-hander's most recent time out was on Sunday against the Detroit Tigers, when he went six innings, surrendering three earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.